-- A minimum of 62 credit hours earned, excluding BIOL, CHEM, ENGL, MATH, STSK, TSEN, TSMA, and TSRE courses with numbers less than 100; and ENGL 120, MATH 100, STSK 111, LITE 100 and MUSI 100. - 2.
-A cumulative grade point average at KCC of at least 2.0. - A minimum of 24 credit hours must be completed at Kellogg Community College. - 4.
-A maximum of 60% of the credit hours required for a degree may be documented and transferred to KCC.
+- A minimum of 62 credit hours earned, excluding BIOL, CHEM, ENGL, MATH, TSEN, TSMA, and TSRE courses with numbers less than 100; and LITE 100 and MUSI 100. - 2.
+A cumulative grade point average at KCC of at least 2.0. - A minimum of 24 credit hours must be completed at Kellogg Community College. - A maximum of 60% of the credit hours required for a degree may be documented and transferred to KCC.

-Students graduating under the 2012-2013 Catalog or thereafter, who obtain an Associate in Arts, Science, General Studies, International Studies, Elementary Education, or Criminal Justice, will be required to complete a service learning experience.
-Please ask your Academic Advisor which courses incorporate service learning, or search on the Kellogg Registration Information System (KRIS).
-The final grade in the course must qualify for academic credit in order to receive the service learning endorsement.
+Students graduating under the 2012-2013 Catalog or thereafter, who obtain an Associate in Arts, Science, General Studies, International Studies, Elementary Education, or Criminal Justice, will be required to complete a service-learning experience.
+Students completing an Associate in Applied Science in the Industrial Trades are encouraged to complete a service-learning experience.
+Please ask your Academic Advisor which courses incorporate service-learning, or search in class schedules.
+The final grade in the course must qualify for academic credit in order to receive the service-learning endorsement.